JonathanAMichaels/DARTPrimate/README.md

 Required Dependencies
 ---------------------

 **CUDA 8.0:** Download Cuda 8.0 [here](https://developer.nvidia.com/cuda-80-ga2-download-archive) and follow installation instructions.
 Be sure to install the CUDA examples as well.
+Installing Cuda will require an nvidia graphics driver to be installed.
+We recommend first install the proprietary drivers as follows instead of the graphics drivers included with Cuda:

+    sudo add-apt-repository ppa:graphics-driver/ppa
+    sudo apt update
+    sudo apt install nvidia-387

+The exact version may depend on your card, but nvidia-387 is a safe choice for most popular cards.

 **Eigen 3:** sudo apt-get install libeigen3-dev

 **GNU libmatheval:** sudo apt-get install libmatheval-dev

+**tinyxml:** sudo apt-get install libtinyxml-dev

+**GLUT:** sudo apt-get install freeglut3-dev

 **Pangolin [necessary for the GUI]:** Follow the instructions [here](https://github.com/stevenlovegrove/Pangolin)

-**OpenCV (>3.0.0):** Follow the instructions [here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
+**OpenCV (3.4.3):** Follow the instructions [here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
+After creating the opencv and opencv_contrib directories, enter each one and manually specify the version:

+    git checkout 3.4.3

 At the cmake step, use the following command, replacing -DCUDA_ARCH_BIN=6.1 with the compute capability of your graphics card.
+For example, the compute capability of a GTX 1080 is 6.1, and the command should be:

 	cmake -D CMAKE_BUILD_TYPE=RELEASE \
     -D CMAKE_INSTALL_PREFIX=/usr/local \